12Mosch/Cognify/docs/INTERNATIONALIZATION.md

-# Internationalization (i18n) Setup
+# Internationalization (i18n) Implementation

-This document explains the internationalization setup for the Flashcard App using i18next and react-i18next.
+This document explains the comprehensive internationalization implementation for the Flashcard App using i18next and react-i18next.

 ## Overview

-The application supports multiple languages with automatic browser language detection and manual language switching.
-Currently supported languages:
+The application has been fully internationalized with support for multiple languages, automatic browser language detection, and manual language switching.
+All user-facing strings have been replaced with translation keys.

+**Currently supported languages:**
 - **English (en)** - Default/fallback language
 - **German (de)** - Secondary language

+**Internationalized Components:**
+- All form components (CreateDeckForm, QuickAddCardForm)
+- Study modes (BasicStudyMode, SpacedRepetitionMode, StudyModeSelector)
+- Dashboard and deck management (DeckView, PostSessionSummary)
+- Settings and modals (SettingsModal)
+- Toast notifications and error messages
+- All user-facing text throughout the application

 ## Architecture